hknyl/sample-ai-powered-sdlc-patterns-with-aws/design-and-architecture/design-solutionarchitecture-agent/README.md

 - Create the Lambda function
 - Set up the S3 bucket
 - Create the Bedrock agent with the OpenAPI schema
+- Note the Bedrock Agent ID & S3 bucket created in this step

 ## Useful commands